RouninMedia/Da3SH/README.md

      </CENTER>
     </BODY>

-And, in any case, who said we had to have one type of separation or the other?
+In any case, who said we had to have one type of separation or the other?

-Why can't a page be separated into page components *and* each page component be separated into technologies?
+Why can't a page be separated into page components *and* each of those page components separated into technologies?

 That's not going to be possible, of course, *if* every page component is built exclusively out of javascript.